Encouraging employee collaboration is a lot like exercising: everyone knows it's important, many claim to do it but not everyone makes it a priority.

 A central system of institutional memory where you can document experimentation, decision-making, what challenges were encountered and how they were overcome preserves the knowledge associated with a given project and can have major implications for how your entire organization operates.

 Expertise is a valuable and necessary part of any organization but an over-reliance on experts can leave you shortsighted.

 Consider the counter-intuitive finding that junior doctors often deliver higher quality care than senior doctors — they’re more likely to try newer, more effective medication and procedures, less likely to over-prescribe addictive medications and less likely to order unnecessary tests.

-Oftentimes, expertise can lead to a narrow mindset that limits the consideration and exploration of creative and novel approaches to a problem.
+Oftentimes, expertise can lead to narrow mindsets that limit the consideration and exploration of creative and novel approaches to solving business problems.
 Experts can provide valuable knowledge and insight within their particular fields, but the best ideas can come from anywhere.

 We can see this dynamic play out when looking at the results of innovation competitions, where prizes are most often awarded to highly diverse teams and not teams consisting entirely of experts in the field.
 A McKinsey study of such competitions argued that:

 A core power of [innovation competitions] derives from their openness: their ability to attract diverse talent, generate unexpected approaches, and reveal unusual perspectives in the face of a problem or challenge.
 This can take the form of “cross-disciplinary solutions” that involve collaboration among unlikely partners, or even of “crowd-sourcing genius,” the attraction of talented individuals who are outside established systems of innovation.